Skip to main content

 Overview

-Use this when you need the percentage change between consecutive years.
+Use this function when you need the percentage change between consecutive years.

 Syntax